section-engineering-education/engineering-education/articles/nodejs-os-module/index.md

 ### Introduction
-The Node.js Operating System (OS) Module is mainly used to get more information about the underlying computer system.
+We use the Node.js Operating System(OS)  module to get more information about the underlying computer system.
 In this tutorial, you'll learn basic OS module operations in Node.Js and other related Operating Systems activities.

 ### Getting started